weaveworks/weave/site/introducing-weave.md

 ###NAT Traversal

-With Weave Net, deploy your peer-to-peer file sharing applications and voice over IP and take advantage of built-in NAT traversal.
+With Weave Net, deploy your applications - whether peer-to-peer file sharing, voice over IP or anything else - and take advantage of built-in NAT traversal.
 With Weave your app is portable, containerized and with its standardized approach to networking it gives you one less thing to worry about.

-###Run with Anything: Kubernetes, Mesos, Amazon ECS
+###Run with Anything: Kubernetes, Mesos, Amazon ECS, ...

 Weave Net is a good choice if you want one tool for everything.
 For example: In addition to Docker plugins, you can also use Weave as a Kubernetes plugin.
 You can also use Weave with Amazon ECS or with Mesos and Marathon.
 Refer to our Getting Started and Integration Guides for more information.